crycode-de/ioBroker.discord/docs/en/README.md

 If some of the above permissions or scopes are missing, some features of the adapter might not work.

+### Remove the bot from a server

+To remove the bot from a server, you may use the server select field on the same adapter instance configuration page.
+Just select the server and click the button to instruct the bot to leave the server.

 ## States